MicrosoftDocs/nav-content/dynamics-nav-app/marketing-segments.md

 ---
-title: Manage Segments and Select Contacts to Include| Microsoft Docs
+title: Manage Segments and Select Contacts to Include
 description: Outlines the tasks to create a segment to select a group of contacts according to specific criteria, for example, contacts in a particular industry that you want to target.
 services: project-madeira
 documentationcenter: ''